Autographed copies of Kareem Abdul-Jabbar’s 1969 Topps rookie card are far from rare.

 The rarity is most clearly seen on his rookie cards, of which perhaps only three exist signed with the name Alcindor.

-Weiss Auctions is selling one of the rare Alcindor-signed cards in its Oct.
-16 auction.
+Weiss Auctions sold one of the rare Alcindor-signed cards in its Oct.
+16 auction for $97,350.
 Signed vertically in ballpoint pen and likely dated between 1969-1971, the card is ungraded but accompanied by a letter of authenticity for the autograph from JSA.

 Another Alcindor-signed copy, graded PSA 2 / Auto 8, sold for $30,000 in August 2022 at Heritage.